List of G.I. Joe: A Real American Hero characters: Recoil

 Recoil is the G.I.
 Joe Team's L.R.R.P.
 (Long Range Recon Patrol, pronounced "Lurp").
 His real name is Joseph Felton, and his rank is that of sergeant E-5.
-Recoil was born in Fashion Island, Washington, and was first released as an action figure in 1989.
+Recoil was born in Vashon Island, Washington, and was first released as an action figure in 1989.

 Recoil's primary military specialty is infantry, and his secondary military specialty is RTO (Radio Telephone Operator).
 He was a marathon runner and professional bodybuilder before joining G.I.
 Joe, and his excellent physical shape made him a good candidate to be a "Lurp".
 His job is to penetrate deep into enemy territory, gather intelligence and extricate himself without being detected, all the while carrying 100 pounds of gear, including rations, radio, weapons, ammo and climbing rope.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #111.
 Recoil is one of many Joes sent to the fictional county of Benzheen, to battle Cobra influence.
 Recoil's patrol group, consisting of Sneak Peek, Dusty, Stalker and Ambush come under fire by a group of Cobra soldiers.
 Sneak Peek is killed, and Recoil and Ambush are injured.

 In the Devil's Due G.I.
 Joe series, Recoil is seen as one of the Joes fighting against 'Coil', the army created by Serpentor.
 This conflict takes place on Cobra Island.

 Recondo

 Red Dog

 Red Dog is a member of the G.I.
 Joe Team as one of Sgt.
 Slaughter's Renegades.
 His real name is David Taputapu, and his rank is equivalent to that of sergeant E-5.
-Red Dog was born in Pago Pago, Samoa, and debuted as an action figure in 1987 as part of the Sgt.
+Red Dog was born in Pago Pago, American Samoa, and debuted as an action figure in 1987 as part of the Sgt.
 Slaughter's Renegades three-pack, along with Mercer and Taurus.

 Red Dog's primary military specialty is infantry.
 He had a promising career as a barefoot placekicker on an American football team, until a defensive lineman stomped on his big toe.
 Red Dog gave the lineman a broken helmet and a concussion in return, for which he was suspended for excessive roughness.
 After a brief career as a stuntman in "B" movies, he was recruited by the G.I.
 Joe Command for the Sgt.
 Slaughter's Renegades sub team.
 This team has no official status, and its movements and activities are virtually unrestricted.
 However, this means that they get no credit when they succeed, and everyone denies all knowledge of them when they fail.

 Red Dog appeared in the animated film G.I.
 Joe: The Movie voiced by Poncie Ponce.
 The Renegades, under Sgt.
 Slaughter, operate as drill sergeants.